How the personal savings allowance works

 How does the personal savings allowance affect ISAs?

 You can currently save up to £20,000 per tax year in an ISA and any interest will always be tax-free.
-But for many people, low interest rates and the introduction of the personal savings allowance means ISAs are not as appealing as they once were.
-That said, they can play an important role in your overall savings and investment portfolio.
+But for many people, historically low interest rates and the introduction of the personal savings allowance means ISAs are not as appealing as they once were.
+That said, they can play an important role in your overall savings and investment portfolio, especially if you aren’t entitled to the PSA or your savings have reached a level where they could trigger a tax charge.

-For most people, the PSA means you won’t need to pay any tax on your savings income.
 If your savings income is unlikely to exceed your PSA, it makes sense to consider non-ISA savings products.
 That’s because the top-paying traditional savings accounts tend to offer more competitive interest rates than most ISAs.
+You can quickly and easily compare competitive savings accounts by visiting the table at the top of this page.

-However, if you have substantial savings or you’re a high earner, ISAs can be very useful.
+However, if you’re a basic rate taxpayer with substantial savings or you’re a high earner, ISAs can be very useful.
 Savings in an ISA don’t count towards your PSA, so if you’ve used up your £1,000 or £500 allowance, an ISA can still provide you with a tax-free way to save.
 Likewise, if you aren’t entitled to the PSA because you’re an additional rate taxpayer, an ISA can help to minimise tax and boost your return.

 It’s worth bearing in mind that if interest rates rise, your chances of exceeding your PSA will also increase, particularly if you are a higher rate taxpayer with a reduced PSA.
 In this case, it may be worth choosing a combination of high-interest savings accounts and ISAs.